vert-x3/vertx-mail-client/README.md

 });
 ~~~~

-the service can send mails via the eventbus if the service is running on
+the service interface can send mails via the eventbus if the service is
-other machine in the cluster
+running on other machine in the cluster

 ~~~~ {.java}
 MailService mailService = MailService.createEventBusProxy(vertx, "vertx.mail");